Howick Primary School was founded in 1964. Our 50th Jubilee was celebrated at school on April 11th and 12th 2014.

 Danyon Loader brought the Commonwealth Games baton to school and the school took part in the Baton Relay.

 A beehive was put in the unused area at the top of the hill behind the swimming pool.
-An orchard is also planned for that area.

 A new sign was installed in front of the school and the PTA raised funds and was able to install a new Junior School Playground.